 “What the heck did I get myself into?!”

-When you’re dealing with a child who is in the middle of a hysterical temper tantrum, you start to question your life decisions.
+When you’re dealing with a child who is in the middle of a hysterical temper tantrum, it feels like you’re failing at parenting.
+You might even start to question your life decisions.
 (Ok, not entirely…BUT it can be extremely emotionally draining!)

 The key to stop temper tantrums is to neutralize the situation before it can escalate to a full-blown, laying on the floor, screaming, won’t listen to reason, snotty-nosed temper tantrum.